About the profile areas

 persons per hectare

 Settlement of the area dates from 1818 when the first land grant was made.
 Land was used mainly for farming, with some extractive industries from the late 1800s.
 The area remained largely rural until the 1980s.
 Significant development occurred during the 1980s and early 1990s.
-Growth began to slow from the mid 1990s, with the population declining slightly between 2001 and 2011, a result of few new dwellings being added to the area and a decline in the average number of persons living in each dwelling.
+Growth began to slow from the mid 1990s, with the population declining slightly from 2001, a result of few new dwellings being added to the area and a decline in the average number of persons living in each dwelling.

 Erskine Park is a relatively recent residential area, with industrial land usage in the south.